LudoBermejo/dev.ludobermejo.es/_posts/2015-09-30-prototype-pattern.markdown

         var k = new K();
         k.killHimNow = function() {
-            console.log("Ok, it's dead.
-It was a king in the north.
+            console.log("Ok, it's dead. " +
+                        "It was a king in the north.
 What do you expect?");
        }

         k.born(name);
         return k;